dvdxtrn/weaviate/README.md

 Each represent an area of my experience beginning from familiarity to proficiency and ultimately expertise.

-For this reason, I would like to add that I really enjoyed working on this challenge and the thought and care going into its design.
+For this reason, I would like to add that I really enjoyed working on this challenge and appreciate the thought and care that went into its design.

-- **Post-mortems and incident analysis** are squarely within my domain of experience.
-I've written dozens of them in real-world, high-pressure environments and led the communication during critical incidents.
-That experience is directly represented in the report I created.
+- **Post-mortems and incident analysis** are squarely within my domain of expertise.
+One of my primary responsibilities was Incident Management.
+As a technical leader, if the issue could be identify and resolved without needing the SME, I would have effectively saved valuable resources that could be spent on other high priority tasks for both operations and development teams.
+When this was not possible, the decision to declare an incident was swift and assumed the Incident Commander role end to end.

 - **Terraform and Python scripting**, however, are not tools I use daily.
 I approached those parts of the challenge as a chance to **demonstrate my ability to learn quickly and adapt**.
 My goal wasn’t to be perfect, but to reflect how I would ramp up in a real environment — with production-quality practices, clean structure, and practical implementation.